lindavik/mf-challenge/README.md

 To use the hooks available:
 - you have to [install](https://pre-commit.com/#install) `pre-commit` locally;
 - you have to run `pre-commit install` to install pre-commit into your git hooks.
 Once executed, pre-commit will run on every commit.

+## If only I had more time...

+You can get an insight into the way the work was organized in this [planning board](https://github.com/lindavik/mf-challenge/projects/1).
+Things that I would consider doing, if I had the luxury of more time:
+- End-to-end testing using Cucumber + Selenium + Gherkin for a more Behaviour Driven Development (BDD) style
+-